Grant Thornton countersues Tchenguiz for defamation

 Filing a defence to a High Court lawsuit launched in November 2014, Grant Thornton said it had complied with its legal obligations, had not intended to shape any criminal inquiry into Tchenguiz and dismissed allegations of a conspiracy in a row linked to the collapse of Icelandic bank Kaupthing in 2008.

-Tchenguiz, one of Britain's most high-profile property entrepreneurs, said: “We are very confident in our legal position.”
+Tchenguiz, one of Britain's most high-profile property entrepreneurs, did not have an immediate response.

 Tchenguiz alleged last year that Grant Thornton, two of its partners, his former lender Kaupthing and an Icelandic lawyer conspired to instigate a Serious Fraud Office (SFO) investigation into him and his business activities.